A sub-Riemannian model of neural states in the primary motor cortex: Results

 \subsection{Test on randomly generated data}

 We test now the model on fragments defined as in \eqref{fragments}, with all parameters randomly chosen (see Figure \ref{random}).
-Also in this case we obtain a correct clusterization of the curves(see Figures \ref{001} and \ref{002}).
+Also in this case we obtain a correct clustering of the curves(see Figures \ref{001} and \ref{002}).